MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 title: Use the Azure AI model inference endpoint
 titleSuffix: Azure AI studio
-description: Learn about to use the Azure AI model inference endpoint and how to configure it.
+description: Learn about to use the Azure AI model inference endpoint and how to configure it. ms.service: azure-ai-studio ms.topic: conceptual
-author: mrbullwinkle
+author: sdgilley
-manager: nitinme
+manager: scottpolly
-ms.service: azure-ai-studio
-ms.topic: conceptual
-ms.date: 10/11/2024
+ms.date: 10/24/2024
+ms.author: sgilley
-ms.author: fasantia
+ms.reviewer: fasantia
 ms.custom: ignite-2024, github-universe-2024
 ---